danieltotherescue/Project3/README.md

 ###Unsolved Problems:
 1: The weather at destination at time of arrival

-2: Not saving searches if not logged in
+2: More midpoints (midpoint of midpoints)

-3: More midpoints (midpoint of midpoints)
+3: a link to view the map of the modified or saved searches from the saved searches page

 ###Major hurdles:
 Early-on git workflow.